-The special reserves were created by approval of the High Court to cancel the Company's share premium accounts.
-The special reserve may be used to fund buybacks of shares and pay dividends as and when it is considered by the Board to be in the interests of the shareholders.
+The special reserves were created by approval of the High Court to cancel the Company's share premium accounts in respect of the shares issued.
+The special reserves may be used to fund buy-backs of shares and pay dividends as and when it is considered by the Board to be in the interests of the shareholders.